It's time for an update

 • Radiator size

 As heat pumps run at a lower temperature than boilers, your installer will need to check whether your existing radiators will deliver the desired level of heating comfort.
-Heat pumps operate at a much lower temperature than a boiler.
-Your radiators will feel cooler to touch and this is perfectly normal!
+Heat pumps operate at a much lower temperature than a boiler meaning your radiators will feel cooler to touch and this is perfectly normal.
+If you’re in the process of renovating or building a house, underfloor heating is a great option as they are designed to operate at lower temperatures.

-The first step is to find out whether a heat pump is suitable for your home, and what specifications the system will need in order to provide adequate heating.
+Firstly, discover if a heat pump is suitable for your home, and what specifications the system will need to provide adequate heating.

 Once the assessment has been completed, your installer will detail the specifics of the recommended heat pump system, including the size and power of the heat pump, and where the initial heat source will be drawn from.